gardenlinux/gardenlinux/tests/platformSetup/tofu/README.md

     - [Setting Up Remote State in S3](#setting-up-remote-state-in-s3)
     - [Recover GitHub Action's OpenTofu State Locally](#recover-github-actions-opentofu-state-locally)

-This directory contains the infrastructure code used to automatically set up test environments across different cloud providers (AWS, Google Cloud, Azure, and Alibaba Cloud).

 ## What is OpenTofu?

 OpenTofu is an infrastructure-as-code tool that allows us to define cloud resources (like virtual machines, networks, etc.) in code rather than clicking through web interfaces.
 When we run OpenTofu, it: